-Late autumn, early winter is the perfect time to plant garlic in Melbourne (Australia).
+Late autumn or early winter is the perfect time to plant garlic in Melbourne (Australia).
 These photos are from our container garden last year’s crop.
-I also planted some garlic in our community veggie patch, a bit later, so if one batch fails, there is a back up.
+I also planted some garlic in our community veggie patch, a bit later, so if one batch fails, there is a backup.
 Luckily, both crops succeeded and we still have our garlic.

-The photo above was taken on May 20th 2010.
-The garlic was planted at the beginning of May and you can see the progress below.
-This year’s crop is already planted, but it’s not too late to plant your garlic as I read that winter solstice (21st June in southern hemisphere) is a good time to plant garlic here in Melbourne and expect the harvest on the longest day (summer solstice).
+The photo above was taken in May.
+This year’s crop is already planted, but it’s not too late to plant your garlic as I read that winter solstice (21st June in the southern hemisphere) is a good time to plant garlic here in Melbourne and expect the harvest on the longest day (summer solstice).

 Garlic is a slow maturing crop, but one worthwhile planting.
 It will take about 5-8 months till maturity however, it doesn’t require a lot of space or care.
 This pot (about 30cm in diameter) had 18 bulbs of garlic.
 In the veggie patch, I planted it around the edges so it’s not in the way when the winter crop gives way to summer varieties.

 - Garlic can be planted in the garden or in pots in full sun

 - Soil should be well drained, loose and enriched with compost and organic manure (chicken manure is good)